mak3r/bxcr/README.md

 * Vagrant 1.9.4
 * VirtualBox 5.1.22

+You should have at least *16 GB* of RAM available to run these boxes.

 ## Usage
 1. Clone this repository.
 2. Run `vagrant up` from the root of the code checkout.
 If this is your first time running it, it may take some time as Vagrant must pull a few gigabytes of base images.